hantaotaohan/stars/README.md

 ## Python

+- [eihli/image-table-ocr](https://github.com/eihli/image-table-ocr) - Turn images of tables into CSV data.
+Detect tables from images and run OCR on the cells.
 - [trmckay/fzf-open](https://github.com/trmckay/fzf-open) - Use fzf to open files in appropriate applications (a la macOS Spotlight)
 - [seebye/ueberzug](https://github.com/seebye/ueberzug) - ueberzug is a command line util which allows to display images in combination with X11
 - [nwg-piotr/nwg-panel](https://github.com/nwg-piotr/nwg-panel) - GTK3-based panel for sway window manager